imgag/ngs-bits/doc/tools/CfDnaQC.md

 	                           Default value: '0'
 	  -txt                     Writes TXT format instead of qcML.
 	                           Default value: 'false'
+	  -threads <int>           The number of threads used for coverage calculation.
+	                           Default value: '1'

 	Special parameters:
 	  --help                   Shows this help and exits.